 Criterion 2: Integrity

 The Integrity Committee is responsible for ensuring that the University acts with integrity and that our conduct is ethical and responsible.
+Thank you to the following people for drafting the initial argument for Criterion 2:

 Name Title Unit Sarah Buenavidez Associate Director, Graduate Enrollment Graduate Education Brian Gonzales Clinical Assistant Professor Graduate School of Social Work Niki Latino Associate Vice Chancellor Campus Life and Inclusive Excellence Jerron Lowe Director, Human Resource Partnerships Human Resources and Inclusive Community Timothy Sisk* Professor Josef Korbel School of International Studies Tiffany Wen Director Internal Audit Paul Kosempel* Teaching Associate Professor, Pioneer Leadership Living and Learning Community Pioneer Leadership Program Audry LaCrone Communications Manager Office of Research and Sponsored Programs